-- 38 5.3.7 Security Services - The security services that compose OGSA (and their interfaces) are currently being defined by the OGSA-WG. - Services such as authentication and authorization will need to be managed, and may need specialized manageability interfaces. - 43 There is currently no discussion on models.
-However, the schema (and the knowledge on - 44 manageability behind it) in existing models such as CIM (e.g., the User and Security schema, and - 45 the Security Protection and Management schema) could be useful for (and used in) the - 46 manageability for security.
+5.3.7 Security Services

+The security services that compose OGSA (and their interfaces) are currently being defined by the OGSA-WG.

+Services such as authentication and authorization will need to be managed, and may need specialized manageability interfaces.

+There is currently no discussion on models, which is thus an open issue.
+However, the schema (and the knowledge on manageability behind it) in existing models such as CIM (e.g., the User and Security schema, and the Security Protection and Management schema) could be useful for (and used in) the manageability for security.

-1 6.
-Conclusion
+6. Conclusion

-2 In document contains a discussion of the issues of management that are specific to a Grid, and especially to OGSA.
-We first define the terms and describe the requirements of management as 3 they relate to a Grid, and we then discuss the individual interfaces, services, activities, etc. that 4 5 are involved in Grid management, including both management within the Grid and the management of the Grid infrastructure.
-We conclude with a comprehensive gap analysis of the 6 7 state of manageability in OGSA, primarily identifying Grid-specific management functionality that is not provided for by emerging distributed management standards.
-The gap analysis is intended 8 to serve as a foundation for future work.
-9
+This document contains a discussion of the issues of management that are specific to a Grid, and especially to OGSA.
+We first defined the terms and describe the requirements of management as they relate to a Grid, and we then discussed the individual interfaces, services, activities, etc. that are involved in Grid management, including both management within the Grid and the management of the Grid infrastructure.
+We concluded with a comprehensive gap analysis of the state of manageability in OGSA, which is intended to serve as a foundation for future work.

-- 10 - 11 6.1 Summary of Gaps - 12 Two main patterns surface from the gap analysis, as follows. - 13 First, currently there is not enough manageability functionality in OGSA.
-This functionality needs - to be defined, since it is essential to provide systems that are more flexible, self-managing, or 14 - 15 have lower management burden, attributes in which Grid technologies are expected to bring 16 improvements. - 17 Second, OGSA is defining new entities, such as the jobs and containers of EMS or the VOs, and 18 these entities will need resource models.
-These models will hopefully be defined based on the - 19 guidelines of section 4, e.g., through re-use of existing models. - 20 6.2 Future Work
+6.1 Summary of Gaps

+Two main patterns surface from the gap analysis, as follows.

+First, currently there is not enough manageability functionality in OGSA.
+This functionality needs to be defined, since it is essential to provide systems that are more flexible, self-managing, or have lower management burden-attributes in which Grid technologies are expected to bring improvements.

+Second, OGSA is defining new entities, such as the jobs and containers of EMS or the VOs, and these entities will need resource models.
+These models should be defined based on the guidelines of Section 4-e.g., through re-use of existing models.

+6.2 Future Work
-21 Many of the OGSA capabilities, their inter-relationships, and the standards on which OGSA is based are currently in evolution.
-This work takes a snapshot of their current state and performs 22 23 the gap analysis.
-This work needs to continue to follow refinements and evolution in OGSA and 24 related standards.
-It is hoped that this work in its current state serves as guidance for this

-25 refinement and evolution.
+Many of the OGSA capabilities, their inter-relationships, and the standards on which OGSA is based are currently in evolution.
+This work takes a snapshot of their current state as the basis for the gap analysis.
+This work needs to continue to follow refinements and evolution in OGSA and related standards.
+It is hoped that this work in its current state serves as guidance for this refinement and evolution.

-26 The analysis related to the gaps found, e.g., the definition of interfaces and models and analyses 27 of whether existing functionality is sufficient, is better done by the groups responsible for the 28 respective areas, or together with these groups, since they have the knowledge to do this 29 analysis.
-Also, this work should be done together with the definition of each capability, so that 30 manageability in OGSA will not be an afterthought.
-It is expected that some of the expertise 31 needed to define the models will need to come from the outside, e.g. from the CGS-WG or from 32 the DMTF.
+The analysis related to the gaps found, e.g., the definition of interfaces and models and analyses of whether existing functionality is sufficient, is better done by the groups responsible for the respective areas, or together with these groups, since they have the requisite knowledge.
+Also, this work should be done as an integral part of the definition of each capability, so that manageability in OGSA will not be an afterthought.
+It is expected that some of the expertise needed to define the models will need to come from other groups, e.g. from the CGS-WG or from the DMTF.

-34 7.
-Security Considerations
+7. Security Considerations

-35 As mentioned in section 3.1, security is among the main requirements on management.
-Security 36 is one of the many management functionalities covered in this document.
+As mentioned in Section 3.1, security is among the main requirements on management.
+Security is one of the many management functionalities covered in this document.

-38 Author Information
+Author Information